Muzaffar Ahmad

-Muzaffar Ahmad (known as Kakababu; 5 August 1889 – 18 December 1973) was an Indian-Bengali politician, journalist and a co-founder of Communist Party of India.
+Muzaffar Ahmad (known as Kakababu; 5 August 1889 – 18 December 1973) was an Indian-Bengali politician, journalist and a co-founder of the Communist Party of India.

 Background

-Ahmed was born at Musapur village in Sandwip Island in Chittagong District of Bengal Province in the-then British India (in present-day Bangladesh) to Mansur Ali and Chuna Bibi.
-Ahmed studied at the Asria Senior Madrasa in Bamni, Companiganj.
+Ahmed was born on 5 August 1889 at Musapur village on Sandwip Island in Chittagong District of Bengal Province in the-then British India (in present-day Bangladesh) to Mansur Ali.
+Ahmed received his early education on Sandwip.
 He passed matriculation from Noakhali Zilla School in 1913.
+He studied at Hooghly Mohsin College and then Bangabasi College, but was unsuccessful in the Intermediate in Arts examination and left college.

+Career

-In 1918, he was appointed joint secretary of "Bangio Musalman Sahitya Samiti".
-In 1920, along with Kazi Nazrul Islam he started a new magazine, Nabajug.
-Later, when another magazine, Dhumketu was launched by Nazrul in 1922, he contributed to it using the pseudonym "Dwaipayana".
+He participated in political meetings and demonstrations starting in 1916.
+In 1918, he was appointed assistant secretary of the literary society Bangio Musalman Sahitya Samiti and took responsibility for producing its monthly journal.
+In 1920, along with Kazi Nazrul Islam, he started a new magazine, Nabajug.
+Later, when another magazine, Dhumketu, was launched by Nazrul in 1922, he contributed to it using the pseudonym "Dwaipayana".

-Political movement

 Ahmed was one of the founders of the Communist Party of India.
 In 1922, the Bharat Samyatantra Samiti was formed in Calcutta with Ahmed as its secretary.
 In 1924, he was sentenced to four years in prison because of his role in the Kanpur Bolshevik Conspiracy Case along with S.A.
 Dange, Nalini Gupta and Shaukat Usmani.
 He was released due to illness in 1925.
 In November, 1925 he, along with Kazi Nazrul Islam, Hemanta Kumar Sarkar, and others, organized the Labour Swaraj Party in Bengal.
 He was one of the main leaders of CPI in the early 1920s along with Abdul Halim and Abdur Rezzak Khan.

 On 20 March 1929, the British colonial government arrested 31 labour activists and sent them to Meerut for trial.
 Ahmed was the chief accused, along with S.A.
 Dange, Shaukat Usmani, P.C.
-Joshi and others, was convicted in this so-called Meerut Conspiracy Case.
+Joshi and others, and was convicted in this so-called Meerut Conspiracy Case.
 He was released in 1936.
-He had served the longest term in jail as the chief accused in the Meerut Trial.
+He had served the longest term in jail as the chief accused in the Meerut trial.

 After the partition of India in 1947, Ahmed moved to Kolkata rather than staying in East Pakistan (now Bangladesh).
-On 25 March 1948, the Communist Party of India was banned by the Government of India and Ahmed was imprisoned.
+On 25 March 1948, the Communist Party of India was banned by the government of India and Ahmed was imprisoned.
 He was released from prison in 1951.
-He was again arrested and imprisoned for two years in 1962, and another time for two years in 1965.
+He was again arrested and incarcerated for two years in 1962, and for another two years in 1965.
 He was imprisoned several times in post-Independence India by the Congress government.